Keenansanford/Disassembler/README.md

 This code translates 32-bit machine language MIPS instructions into assembly language.

-It was written in C using SublimeText Editor and compiled using Apple's XCode under the direction of Dr. Aylce Brady at Kalamazoo College.
+This program was created under the direction of Dr. Aylce Brady at Kalamazoo College.
+It was written in C using SublimeText Editor and compiled with Apple's XCode.

 The classes are described in detail below: